trippyPhilosopher/FinSight/README.md

   ```

 ## License
-This project is licensed under the MIT License - see the LICENSE.txt file for details.
+This project is licensed under the GPL-3.0 license - see the LICENSE.txt file for details.